Standing Institutional Committees (Procedure 1.0900)

 - See that minutes are written, approved, distributed promptly and posted to the Web.

 - Ensure that a clear consensus or vote is taken on action items.

-- Act as a mentor or assign a mentor to new committee members who are unfamiliar with the committee or SSC governance.
+- Act as a mentor or assign a mentor to new committee members who are unfamiliar with the committee or the College’s governance.

-- When serving as a co-chair, announce to the committee members how chair/co-chair duties will be divided.
+- When utilizing a co-chair, announce to the committee members how chair/co-chair duties will be divided.

 - When serving as co-chairs, communicate regularly with each other over the construction of the agenda and other relevant work.

-- Collaborate with the committee in evaluating committee effectiveness for the year and submit the standing committee annual assessment to the appropriate vice president by the end of the academic year.
+- Collaborate with the committee in evaluating committee effectiveness for the year and submit the standing committee annual assessment to the appropriate College leader and CCSC annually by June 30.

 - Duties of Members.
 All committee members will: